 When does separate property become community property in Texas?

 In reality, it’s not really an issue of when does separate property become community property.
 It’s usually a matter of whether or not you can prove separate property is actually separate property.
-If you previously executed any type of formal separate property agreements to clarify what items are separate property (like a prenup or post nuptial agreement), you’re golden.
+If you previously executed any type of formal separate property agreements to clarify what items are separate property (like a prenup or post nuptial agreement), the agreement will likely be held as valid and enforceable by Texas courts.

-Under Texas law, the state of Texas also operates under the inception of title rule (Texas Family Code 3.006).
+Under Texas law, inception of title rule (Texas Family Code 3.006) applies.
 That means if the title to a piece of real property you own shows you purchased it prior to marriage, that evidence could help you overcome the presumption of community property.

 Keep in mind, if the asset is producing income during marriage, that income would generally be considered community property.
 Say recorded deeds and notarized purchase agreements prove you purchased some apartment buildings before marriage and collect rent during marriage.
 Even if you used your own separate funds to purchase real estate prior to marriage, the income from that rent (minus expenses, insurance, taxes, etc.) would be considered community property in a Texas divorce, unless you and your spouse formally agreed to other arrangements.